ABOUT KYU SHIN RYU

 They’re each other’s counterpoint, they balance each other, and continue to grow together.

 “We love what karate has done in our life and want to share that with others.
 We love how it’s brought us together and made us stronger together.
 It’s for families.
 It helps parents to communicate with kids.
-It’s a middle ground for everyone to meet on, to enjoy, and learn to communicate with.
-And when you open up the lines of communication, you communicate about other things,” adds Cole.
+It’s a middle ground for everyone to meet on, to enjoy, and learn to communicate with each other.
+When you open up the lines of communication, you start to learn about each other,” adds Cole.